-Number of securities to be issued upon exercise of outstanding options, warrants and rights (3) Weighted-average exercise price of outstanding options, warrants and rights remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (3)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights ^{(3) (4)} Weighted-average exercise price of outstanding options, warrants and rights (4) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (3) (4)

-Plan C ategory (a) (b) (c)
+Plan Category (a) (b) (c)

+• ty compensation plans

-compensation plans ved by securityholders:
+oved by securityholders:

-0 ption Plan (1) 550,000 \$0.70 18,625,823
+Option Plan (1) - - 52,338,783

-Award Plan (2) 3,185,000 N/A 12,373,333
+Award Plan (2) 10,100,958 N/A 14,899,042

-compensation plans not ved by securityholders - - -
+Faui ty compensation plans not

-Total 3,735,000 - 31,040,823

-Notes:
+• oved by securityholders:

+Warrants (5) 23,750,000 \$0.475 -

+Tota I 33,850,958 \$0.475 67,237,825

+Notes :

-(1) the Option Plan does not exceed 1 to be granted, provided that the aggreg 0% of the aggregate number of issued n Shares reserved under our Award Pla and outstanding Common Sh
+(1) the Option Plan does not exceed s to be granted, provided that the aggreg 10% of the aggregate number of issued on Shares reserved under our Award Pla and outstanding Common Sh

-(2) shares, less the number of Common Shares reserved under our Award Plan The Award Plan provides that we are authorized to reserve for issuance in settlement of awards up to 15,600,000 Common Shares less the number of Common Shares reserved for issuance under our Option Plan.
-The Award Plan further provides that once an award is settled, the Common Shares reserved for issuance under such settled award shall not be available for the purposes of further awards
+(2) Shares less the number of Comm s that we are authorized to reserve for i on Shares reserved for issuance under o e Common Shares reserved for issuan our Option Plan.
+The Award P lan further currently provides

+purposes of further awards under

+(3) reserved under the other plan.
+Se - Stock Option Plan and Restricte available under the Option Plan is Warrants (as defined below) outst e maximum amount issuable under eac e "Executive Compensation - Incentive ed Awards".
+As at December 31, 2021 s 52,338,783 less 33,850,958 Common anding.
+The maximum number of addit es reserved under the Option Plan.
+Plans - Outstanding Share-Bas , the maximum number of ac Shares reserved under the Av sed and Option-Based Awards dditional securities remaining ward Plan and the number of

+(4) ed increase to the number of Common S rds Plan as a result of changing